8 Dried Foods to Prep for Uncertain Times

 Homemade Beef Jerky

 Homemade jerky isn't just for the End Times, of course.
-If the idea is to save this delicious jerky for periods of scarcity, maybe make a double batch -- as the first will likely be "taste tested" out of contention.
+If the idea is to save this delicious jerky for periods of scarcity, maybe make a double batch -- as the first will likely be "taste tested" out of existence.
 For best results, have the butcher slice your beef nice and thin.
-"Thanks to a new wave of modern day cave-people, eating healthy, high-protein snacks is all the rage," says Chef John, "and while you can find many artisan brands out there, making your own is fun, easy, and using this method, relatively quick.
+Is beef jerky healthy?
+Well, if you start with lean beef and make it yourself using familiar ingredients (like Worcestershire sauce and soy sauce), jerky can be a healthy source of protein.
+"And thanks to a new wave of modern day cave-people, eating healthy, high-protein snacks is all the rage," says Chef John, "and while you can find many artisan brands out there, making your own is fun, easy, and using this method, relatively quick."

 Baked Banana Chips